 Now we get to the interesting part.
 I wanted to see what the same graph would look like for the amenorrheic athletes.
 The paper specified that the average maximum deficit was -3181 kcal: almost 2500 kcal lower than in the example above!
 And these women were spending on average only one hour a day with a positive energy balance – so their within-day energy balance would look a bit more like this:

-The major difference here versus the graph above was exercise in the morning prior to eating anything (leading to the decrease to -1246 kcal between 8-9 am), only a slightly larger lunch (850 kcal), and a larger dinner (800 kcal).
-This caloric increase mostly but not quite offset the higher amount of exercise (985 kcal vs. 575).
+The major difference here versus the graph above was exercise in the morning prior to eating anything, a slightly larger lunch, and a larger dinner.
+This caloric increase mostly but not quite offset the higher amount of exercise.

 Looking at this graph, it’s easy to understand why these athletes lost menstrual cycles.
 Hormones take fuel to create; these bodies are conserving every bit of fuel they can!

-Looking at energy balance in this way led me to thinking about within-day energy balance as a potential difference in women who are “all-in” (in these examples, eating 2500 kcal / day with planned walking for exercise expending 250 kcal, and a daily positive energy balance of 219 kcal – this would go toward things like needed repair, bone density increase, added fat storage).
-So here’s another example graph:
+Looking at energy balance in this way led me to thinking about within-day energy balance as a potential difference in those who are “all-in” (in these examples, eating 2500 kcal / day with planned walking for exercise, and a daily positive energy balance of ~200 kcal – this would go toward things like needed repair, bone density increase, added fat storage).
+Here’s the next example graph:

 Here’s a very different example – but note the overall energy intake and energy balance are the same as in the above graph:

-This shows the hourly energy balance for a woman who is eating and exercising the same amount as in the previous example; 2500 kcal / day of food and drink, and walking for ~45 minutes, expending 250 kcal.
-The big differences are that she takes her walk in the morning, before eating breakfast, and doesn’t get around to eating her 500 kcal breakfast until she gets to work at around 9:15.
-She doesn’t eat anything else until a 500 kcal lunch three hours later.
-Coffee in the early afternoon, 250 kcal, and then she feels peckish so has a 250 kcal snack at 4:30.
-Dinner is between 6 – 7 pm, and she’s used to eating a larger meal so has 1000 kcal.
-This last meal bumps her nicely into positive energy balance territory… but notice how, contrary to the previous example, she is spending almost about 5 hours in the day with an energy balance below -300 kcal, and another 9 hours between 0 and -300 kcal.
-It’s hard to overcome the big deficit from the morning, from both overnight metabolism and exercise without eating beforehand.
-Even though the total number of calories in and out, and daily positive energy balance is the same as the previous example, you can imagine how this woman’s body is not feeling nearly as “safe.”
+This shows the hourly energy balance for someone eating and exercising the same amount as in the previous example; 2500 kcal / day of food and drink, and walking for ~45 minutes.
+The big differences a walk in the morning, before eating breakfast, and no breakfast until getting to work at around 9:15.
+Nothing else is consumed until a 500-kcal lunch three hours later.
+Coffee in the early afternoon, 250 kcal, and then a 250-kcal snack at 4:30.
+Dinner is between 6 – 7 pm, and this person is used to "saving calories" to eat a larger meal so has 1000 kcal.
+This last meal bumps nicely into positive energy balance territory… but notice how, contrary to the previous example, there are almost 5 hours in the day with an energy balance below -300 kcal, and another 9 hours between 0 and -300 kcal.
+It’s hard to overcome the big deficit from the morning, from both overnight metabolism, and exercise without eating beforehand.
+Even though the total number of calories in and out, and daily positive energy balance is the same as the previous example, you can imagine how this body is not feeling nearly as “safe.”

 Based on all this, I recommend that when you are working on recovery, you should try to adjust caloric intake to lessen time with an energy deficit throughout the day.
 I would strongly suggest eating a good breakfast within an hour of getting up in the morning, and certainly before any planned exercise.
 Consume meals and snacks throughout the day rather than having fewer, larger, meals.
 Perhaps eat just before going to bed to provide energy for the work your body is doing while sleeping.